Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Appendix

-\textbf{Equivariant Learning.} Recently, two general-purpose equivariant learning techniques for the arbitrary group have gained widespread attention: frame averaging \citep{linequivariance, punyframe, duval2023faenet} and canonicalization \citep{ma2024canonicalization, kaba2023equivariance,dymequivariant}.
+\textbf{Equivariant Learning.} Equivariance can be achieved through specialized architectural designs, such as incorporating high-degree steerable features \citep{han2025survey}.
+However, due to the structural constraints imposed by equivariant architectures, these models are often difficult to optimize \citep{manolache2025learning,xie2025tale}, and their complex designs may limit the universal approximation property \citep{pacini2025universality,cenuniversally}.
+Recently, two general-purpose techniques for achieving equivariant learning under arbitrary groups have gained widespread attention: frame averaging \citep{linequivariance, punyframe, duval2023faenet} and canonicalization \citep{ma2024canonicalization, kaba2023equivariance, dymequivariant}.
+These methods represent promising alternatives to address the limitations of conventional equivariant models, as they impose no architectural constraints.
 Frame averaging is developed based on group averaging and involves averaging over smaller frames instead of the entire group.
 Canonicalization, on the other hand, is inherently related to frame averaging and can be viewed as a more general form of it. \citep{ma2024canonicalization}.
 In particular, Lin et al. \citep{linequivariance} introduced minimal frame averaging, a method designed to achieve both efficient and exact equivalence in equivariant learning.
 This approach is primarily applicable to scenarios where the input and output spaces are identical, such as the n-body problem.
 It does not extend to cases involving different spaces, such as crystal tensor prediction.
 If this method were extended to tensor property prediction, it would represent a special case of Proposition \ref{proposition_Unified}, where both orbit canonicalization and rigid registration are achieved using QR decomposition.
-Within Proposition \ref{proposition_Unified}, however, different functions can be employed for orbit canonicalization and rigid registration.
+Within Proposition \ref{proposition_Unified}.
+However, different functions can be employed for orbit canonicalization and rigid registration.
 For instance, the Kabsch algorithm \citep{kabsch1976solution, lawrence2019purely} can be employed for rigid registration, while polar decomposition can be utilized for canonicalization.

 To the best of our knowledge, no previous work has extended these equivariant learning techniques to the prediction of crystal tensor properties.
 Thus, our method represents the first extension of these concepts to the crystal tensor property prediction.